superguigui/threejs-starter-kit/README.md

 threejs-starter-kit
 ===================

-Three.js starter kit made for Three.js Workshop
+Three.js starter kit made for Three.js Workshop.
+It uses Three.js, Greensock and Jquery as depencies.
+I also added a few Three.js extra classes from the examples for post-processing.

 After cloning install all node dependencies :
 `npm i`